 Think back to the last 24-48 hours.
 Was there an interaction that rubbed you the wrong way, left you feeling frustrated, or hurt your heart a little bit?

 In this human experience, we often get caught up in someone else’s energy.
 We are always navigating our own energy as we meet up with— or butt up against—another person’s energy.
 However, boundaries, support us in separating from experiences and relationships that are not serving us.
 They act as a container for our energy.
-In other words, boundaries are guidelines and limits that we hold ourselves to internally and externally.
-The agreements that we make with ourselves impact our relationships and interactions, as well as connection to ourselves.
+In other words, boundaries are guidelines and limits that we hold ourselves to internally and/or externally.
+Boundaries are agreements that we make with ourselves; they impact our relationships and interactions, as well as connection to ourselves.

 I recently asked a college-aged client of mine: “What boundaries do you hold for yourself when it comes to interacting with others?”
 Her response included spending time with people who treat her with acceptance, trust, kindness, and respect.
 I had a similar response, actually.
 Additionally, I added spending time where I feel safe and loved.